 The mission of LaserLaB Amsterdam is groundbreaking scientific research based on the interaction of light with matter, spanning from the research on atoms and molecules to the investigation of living cells and tissue and sustainable energy sources.
 Within LaserLaB, research is conducted in close collaboration between physicists, chemists, biologists and physicians.
-LaserLaB Amsterdam is hosted at the VU University, with participating research groups at the UvA, AMC and VUmc.
+LaserLaB Amsterdam is hosted at the VU University, with participating research groups at the UvA, Amsterdam University Medical Center.
 LaserLaB is a founding partner of the new imaging center VU University medical imaging center.
-LaserLaB Amsterdam is part of LASERLAB-Europe, an Integrated Infrastructure Initiative of the European Union, forming a consortium of the 33 major laser centers in Europe.
+LaserLaB Amsterdam is part of LASERLAB-Europe, an Integrated Infrastructure Initiative of the European Union, forming a consortium of the 35 major laser centers in Europe.

-The discovery of the laser, 52 years ago, gave scientists access to beams of light of extremely high intensity and very short duration.
+The discovery of the laser in 1960 gave scientists access to beams of light of extremely high intensity and very short duration.
 The laser has become an unique tool for the research into the foundation of nature and life, such as photosynthesis, protein dynamics, chemical reactions and constants of nature.

 The research within LaserLaB is organized around the dominating societal needs, Human Health and Energy.
 Some 100 scientists are involved in laser-oriented scientific research of applied and fundamental nature.